autowarefoundation/autoware/common/autoware_auto_tf2/design/autoware-auto-tf2-design.md

 - `BoundingBox` uses 32-bit float like `Quaternion32` and `Point32` to save space, as they are used repeatedly in `BoundingBoxArray`.
 While transforming is it better to convert to 64-bit `Quaternion`, `Point`, or `PoseStamped`, to re-use existing implementation of `doTransform`, or does it need to be implemented?
-Templatization may not be simple.
+It may not be simple to template.

 <!-- # Related issues -->
 <!-- Required -->